epimorphics/hmlr-apps-feature-tests/readme.md

 RECENT=1 TEST_HOST=lr-ppd-dev-pres.epimorphics.net bin/test
 ```

-## Tests that don't work a CI environment
+## Tests that don't work in a CI environment

 Most tests works in a CI environment, but standard reports tests do not.
 To exclude
 these tests: